any-shape/nuxt-apex/CONTRIBUTING.md

   - **Do not open a duplicate feature request.** Search for existing feature requests first.
 If you find your feature (or one very similar) previously requested, comment on that issue.
   - **Fully complete the provided issue template.** The feature request template asks for all necessary information for us to begin a productive conversation.
   - **Be precise about the proposed outcome of the feature** and how it relates to existing features.
 Include implementation details if possible.

+## Documentation

+If you introduce new features or change existing behaviors, please **update** the project documentation so that users always have access to accurate information:

+  - **README.md**: Add or adjust usage examples, upgrade notes, and configuration instructions.
+  - **JSDoc/TypeScript definitions**: Ensure public APIs have clear type annotations and comments.

+## License

+By contributing to `nuxt-apex`, you agree that any code, documentation, or other material you submit will be licensed under the project’s [MIT License](LICENSE).
+Please make sure you’ve read and understood the full license text in the **LICENSE** file before contributing.